-These deficits are due to slow growth in revenues in FY 2021-22, and accelerated growth in subsequent years due to the phasing in of proposition "I" and "L".
+These deficits are due to slow growth in revenues in FY 2021-22 followed by growth in revenues in subsequent years due to the phasing in of proposition "I" and "L".
 Additionally, the City used \$1.3 billion one-time, short-term sources in from FY 2020-21 through FY 2022-23 which drove up deficits in the ensuing years.